 What to expect

-Griffith operates two High-Performance Computing systems, which support analyses and simulations that require high-end computational capabilities, including parallel processing.
+Griffith operates two high-performance computing systems, which support analyses and simulations that require high-end computational capabilities, including parallel processing.
 Cluster resources can be allocated to meet specific project requirements, or deployed as a pool resource via a batch scheduling system.
 The cluster can run a number of different software packages crossing a number of diverse disciplines such as biochemistry, engineering, medicine, environmental science and Information Technology.
-We can also access external resources if required.
+We can also access external resources.

 Programming support is available for Griffith researchers who would like to use this facility.